 And then you should look a little bit like this baby here on site who is absolutely ecstatic because he really made their lives on awful lot easier.
 So without further ado, that's everything for me today.
 I hope you've got some useful, actionable things that you can take away and I'm happy to take any questions that you might have.

 I've got a question because one of the things that I'm always asked by marketers is content creation, right?
 You've talked about authority content, and that's something I'm going to talk a little bit about later on as well.
 An ideas generator is fine, but what is, what is the, the, the key thing that people can use to generate new content ideas?
 I mean, how do you actually make yourself stand out from all the noise because that's what it is at the moment.
 It's very easy to set up companies these days.
 It's very, very difficult to get herd rise above the tide.

-Well, it took me maybe thirty seconds, thirty seconds.
+Clwyd: Well, it took me maybe thirty seconds, thirty seconds.
 Not bad because that was an email.
 I've worked with those guys as you know, in Dublin and I just begged, right?
-So I said, look, we've got this, this HUGcoming up, I need it to stand out.
+So I said, look, we've got this, this HUG coming up, I need it to stand out.
 I need to make a bit of a splash.
-Actually the American team to stand up and wave and say, look, hello to London because London is a key market for HubSpot.
+I need actually the American team to stand up and wave and say, look, "hello" to London because London is a key market for HubSpot.
 So I wanted them to actually say hello.
 And they were doing some filming anyway though.
 They were doing training all the time, right.

 But remember, you can repurpose content.
 You know, this might be a video, it can be transcribed, it can be turned into a blog post.
 It could be turned into an Ebook, it could be turned into a million tweets.
 Yeah.
 Suddenly you've got probably six months content from just a half a half day session.
 So think about that.
 Think about how you can actually add valuable content for your person.
 So thank you for, for sure.